 Who knew the Covid crisis could have beneficial consequences?
 This is what Southeast Asia have been experiencing.
 Indeed Influencer marketing has been really successful since the beginning of the pandemic.
 Here is why!

 There were two things that we couldn’t have predicted these last two years: the Covid pandemic and the impact it would have on Influencer Marketing in Southeast Asia.
-Unexpectedly Influencer Marketing has been booming ever since the beginning of the pandemic.
+Unexpectedly, Influencer Marketing in Asia has been booming ever since the beginning of the pandemic.

 But there are concrete explanations to this phenomenon.
 The first reason is the fact that we were forced to spend more time at home.
 This means that we also had more time to spend on social media.
 The first lockdown was especially impactful on our screen time since a lot of industries were at a standstill, this means that we were stuck at home, not being able to do anything.
 Social media was also our only way to stay in touch with our relatives and friends, and the rest of the world.
 Platforms like Instagram and TikTok were inundated with challenges and lives to keep ourselves connected from one another.